-Dean of Duke Divinity School; Irene and William McCutchen Associate Professor of Reconciliation and Theology; Director of the Center for Reconciliation
+Dean of Duke Divinity School; Irene and William McCutchen Professor of Reconciliation and Theology; Director of the Center for Reconciliation

 Duke Divinity School

 Edgardo Colón-Emeric is dean of Duke Divinity School, Irene and William McCutchen Professor of Reconciliation and Theology, and director of the Center for Reconciliation.